Dionne Warwick: Awards and honors

-In addition to numerous awards and honors, the Miami-Dade Chamber of Commerce has declared May 25 to be Dionne Warwick Day and Lincoln Elementary School in East Orange, New Jersey, honored her by renaming it to the Dionne Warwick Institute of Economics and Entrepreneurship.
+In addition to numerous awards and honors, the Miami-Dade Chamber of Commerce has declared May 25 to be Dionne Warwick Day and Lincoln Elementary School in East Orange, New Jersey, honoring her by renaming it to the Dionne Warwick Institute of Economics and Entrepreneurship.

 On Friday, October 11, 2024, Warwick was honored by the City of East Orange, NJ with a street renaming ceremony.
 North Arlington Avenue at City Hall Plaza was given the name "Dionne Warwick Way".
 The ceremony included a tribute concert by hundreds of children.
 The ceremony was also attended by her two sons and Clive Davis, the notable music producer.
 Reported by CBS News.